-- STEP 1 Make sure the share is created with the DFS Root option selected.
+- STEP 1 Make sure that the share is created with the DFS Root option selected.
 You cannot set a share as a DFS root after it has been created.
-For more information, refer to the "Creating a Share" section on page 97. - STEP 2 From the Manager Menu, click Shares → Shares.
+For more information, see "Creating a Share" on page 30. - STEP 2 From the Manager Menu, click Shares → Shares.